Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Introduction

+where the supremum is taken over some space of MPNNs.
+Bounds of $GE$ typically take the form $GE^2\leq \frac{C}{m}q(N)$, where $C$ is a constant that describes the complexity of the model class (e.g., number of parameters), $m$ is the size of the training set, and $q(N)$ is a constant that depends on the (average) size of the graphs.
+For such bounds, see, e.g., VC-dimension based bounds \cite{scarselli2018vapnik}, Rademacher complexity based bounds \cite{pmlr-v119-garg20c}, and PAC-Bayesian based bounds \cite{liao2021a}.

+While in previous bounds from the literature $q(N)$ either increases in $N$ or in the average degree, in this paper we develop a generalization bound that decays in the average number of nodes $N$.
+The idea is to treat the nodes of each graph as randomly sampled from some random graph model.
+In this point of view, not only the different graphs $\mathbf{x}^i$ are seen as random samples, but the union of all nodes of all graphs comprise together the random samples of the empirical loss.
+In the spirit of Monte Carlo theory, such a point of view should lead to a decay of the error between the empirical and statistical losses as $N$ increases.
+As opposed to graphs, nodes cannot be seen as independent, due to the correlations entailed by the graph structure.
+Hence, our analysis focuses on developing Monte Carlo error bounds in a correlated nodes regime.

-In our approach, we model graphs as randomly sampled from underlying continuous models.
-We prove our bound on the generalization error by defining message passing neural networks also on the underlying space from which graphs are sampled.
-Then, we formulate and prove the following result, that we write here informally.
-Let $\mathbf{x} = (G,\mathbf{f})$ be drawn from the model $p$, then This property is called \emph{stability under sampling}.
-We show that, under some regularity assumptions, message passing neural networks are stable under sampling.
-We then show how this stability leads to good generalization capabilities and a small generalization gap.
+Since in our approach we model graphs as randomly sampled from underlying continuous models, we define the application of message passing neural networks, not only on graphs, but also on the underlying space from which graphs are sampled.
+We then formulate and prove the following convergence result, that we write here informally.
+Let $\mathbf{x} = (G,\mathbf{f})$ be drawn from the model $\chi$, then with high probability, we have for all MPNNs $\Theta$

+where $N$ is the number of nodes in $\mathbf{x}$ and $\alpha>0$.
+Based on this convergence result, we are able prove a generalization bound that decays in $N$.